tigera-solutions/cc-aks-security-compliance-workshop/README.md

    EOF
    ```

+   b.
 Deploy the DNS policy using the network set

    ```yaml
    kubectl apply -f - <<-EOF